Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Oversees personnel management and compliance.

-### Human Resources Head

-Manages Human Resources Agents and has final responsibility on HR matters.

 ### Implementations Manager

-Oversees implementation of corporate services/products with clients.
+Oversees implementation of Company services/products with clients.
 Works directly with clients and with the client's assigned Account Manager during the implementation process.

 ### In House Counsel

 Oversees legal matters, agreements, and advises Company on [qual] matters.

-### Incident Responder
+### Incident Response Team

-On call for Emergency Response and/or Disaster Recovery situations.
+Team members are on call for emergency response and/or disaster recovery.

 ### IT Personnel